Laplacesol/Portfolio/README.md

 ## Clinical Dashboard

 This hospital resource management dashboard features three tabs providing real-time insights into hospital resources.
 With the capability to process live patient data, our app enables the filtering and sorting of data to optimize resource utilization and improve patient care.
+An interactive version is avalable on [shinyapp](https://darthnewhopee.shinyapps.io/emergency/?_ga=2.101306498.2059886193.1680392953-163364251.1680392953).

 ![](images/ClinicalDashboard.png)